baasbox/docs/RestAPI/Users/users.rst

 forgotten password.
 The App must call the /user/:username/password/reset API where :username is the placeholder to substitute with the username.
-The server checks if the email address is present within the visibleByTheUser fields in the user profile The server sends an email to that address with a generated link to follow to reset the password The user opens the email and opens the given link in a web browser A form is shown with two html password fields.
-The user fills in the two fields and submits the form A confirmation message is shown by the server Many settings can be setup by the administrator via the Settings menu in the admin console, or via the Settings API **Some of them are**: The SMTP Server configuration The email message to be sent The HTML Form to show in order to reset the password The confirmation and the error web page
+The server checks if the email address is present within the visibleByTheUser fields in the user profile.
+The server sends an email to that address with a generated link to follow to reset the password.
+The user opens the email and opens the given link in a web browser.
+A form is shown with two html password fields.
+The user fills in the two fields and submits the form.
+A confirmation message is shown by the server Many settings can be setup by the administrator via the Settings menu in the admin console, or via the Settings API **Some of them are**: The SMTP Server configuration.
+The email message to be sent The HTML Form to show in order to reset the password.
+The confirmation and the error web page

 **Returns**: